dbojan/tosec-trimmer/README.md

 ## Installing:
 You need to have Python installed
-(If you don't have it installed, go to https://www.python.org/, move mouse over 'Downloads' and click on button under 'Download for windows' Save pythonxx.exe somewhere, and double click it to install it.
+(If you don't have it installed, go to https://www.python.org/, move mouse over 'Downloads' and click on button under 'Download for Windows' Save pythonxx.exe somewhere, and double click it to install it.
 Restart pc, or windows explorer.)

 Installing Tosec Trimme: